 Best Stollen: Williams Sonoma Dresden Stollen

-You'll recognize the classic stollen by the powdery-white confectioner's sugar that coats this German holiday loaf.
+You'll recognize the classic stollen by the powdery white confectioner's sugar that coats this German holiday loaf.
 Unlike American fruitcakes, the stollen is a yeast-leavened sweet dough that's studded with rum-soaked dried fruits and nuts.
 The freeform loaf is ultra buttery and served in slices.
-It is perfectly paired with a mulled wine, warm coffee, or a bottle of bubbly.
+It is perfectly paired with a mulled wine, warm coffee, or bottle of bubbly.

 Best Gluten-Free: Marilyn's Gluten Free Gourmet Fruit Cake